NF-GNN: Network Flow Graph Neural Networks for Malware Detection and Classification: Related Work

 \section{Related Work}

+While static malware detection and classification methods analyze a candidate application's source code or the structure of its executable file, dynamic methods execute the application in a controlled environment and analyze its behavior.
+Such behavior is difficult and often impossible to extrapolate from static data.
+Further, static methods are commonly vulnerable to obfuscation techniques modifying the code or structure of the executable.
+Our approach is a dynamic one, focusing on network traffic data generated by a particular candidate application during execution.

-A comprehensive overview over existing machine learning methods for malware detection and classification is provided by a recent survey \cite{gibert2020rise}.
+A comprehensive overview of existing machine learning methods for static and dynamic malware detection and classification is provided by a recent survey \cite{gibert2020rise}.
 Methods relying on network traffic data mainly differ by which specific features are extracted and which machine learning algorithm is used.
 To the best of our knowledge, all existing approaches focus on classifying individual network traffic between two endpoints in a network, possibly at different resolutions.
-For instance, \citep{bekerman2015unknown} describes different resolution levels, ranging from single transactions over flows to conversations aggregating multiple flows between two endpoints over a duration of time.
+For instance, \citep{bekerman2015unknown} describes different resolution levels, ranging from single transactions over sessions to flows and conversations.
+Thereby, a flow describes traffic associated with a specific \texttt{(Source-IP, Source-Port, Destination-IP, Destination-Port, Protocol)}-tuple within a particular time frame and a conversation aggregates flows with the same Source- and Destination-IP endpoints.
+Instead of focusing on bilateral flows or conversations between two endpoints, our approach extracts a graph from flows between any two endpoints in a monitored network during a specific time frame to obtain a richer representation of communication in the network.

-Existing methods typically report high performance on datasets which exhibit various common defects.
-A recently published dataset \citep{lashkari2018toward} has addresses these issues by providing a sufficient number of malware samples from diverse malware categories and families with a realistic distribution of benign and malicious applications.
+Existing methods typically report high performance on datasets that exhibit various common defects.
+The recently published \textit{CICAndMal2017} dataset \citep{lashkari2018toward} has addressed these issues by providing a sufficient number of malware samples from diverse malware categories and families with a realistic distribution of benign and malicious applications.
 Additionally, each application is executed on an actual physical device instead of an emulator or a virtual machine to accurately capture its actual behavior.
 Instead of classifying network flows individually as proposed by the authors, we instead extract network flow graphs from the given network traffic features.
-The results reported in \citep{lashkari2018toward} have been improved by adding new dynamic API-call features and combining a dynamic prediction model with a static prediction model \citep{taheri2019extensible} and by predicting labels for conversations instead of individual flows \citep{abuthawabeh2020enhanced}.